Sarah Atherton: Voting record

 In January 2020, Atherton voted, with the majority of MPs, against an Opposition amendment, "Proportional Representation to Elect MPs in the House of Commons", on the subject of electoral reform and PR.

 In February 2020, Atherton voted with the majority of MPs against an Opposition motion on "proper funding of public services along with robust action against tax avoidance and evasion".
 In the same month she voted with the majority of MPs against an Opposition motion on "a plan to eliminate a substantial majority of transport emissions by 2030".

 In July 2020, Atherton voted with the majority of MPs against a Green Party amendment to the Trade Bill, which the proposer said "would aim to protect the NHS and publicly funded health and care services in other parts of the UK from any form of control from outside the UK".

 Defection to Reform UK

-In October 2025, Atherton announced she had defected to Reform UK and intended to seek selection as a candidate at the next Senedd election.
+In October 2025, Atherton announced she had defected to Reform UK and intended to seek selection as a candidate at the 2026 Senedd election, but was not selected.